contiamo/operational-visualizations/docs/adr/0006-static-vs-dynamic-check.md

     };
 ```

-But this won't work, because TS can't work with disjoint union without actual tag, so we need to add tag (`metricDirection`):
+But this won't work, because TS can't work with disjoint union without actual discriminant, so we need to add tag (`metricDirection`):

 ```ts
 export type BaseAxialChartProps<Name extends string> =